kubernetes/website/content/zh-cn/docs/tasks/job/automated-tasks-with-cron-jobs.md

 {{< glossary_tooltip text="manifests" term_id="manifest" >}}, see the
 [managing resources](/docs/concepts/cluster-administration/manage-deployment/),
 and [using kubectl to manage resources](/docs/concepts/overview/working-with-objects/object-management/) documents.
-Each manifest for a CrobJob also needs a [`.spec`](/docs/concepts/overview/working-with-objects/kubernetes-objects/#object-spec-and-status) section.
+Each manifest for a CronJob also needs a [`.spec`](/docs/concepts/overview/working-with-objects/kubernetes-objects/#object-spec-and-status) section.

 -->
 ## 编写 CronJob 声明信息 {#writing-a-cronjob-spec}